hula-ai/DeepLung-3D_Lung_Nodule_Detection/README.md

 LIDC-IDRI nodule size report downloaded from http://www.via.cornell.edu/lidc/list3.2.csv is in /nodcls/data/list3.2.csv

--methodist_patient_name contains the train, val and test patient list (pickle).
+# New changes
--pretrainined model from original code used for training methodist.
+methodist_patient_name contains the train, val and test patient list (pickle).<br>

--
+pretrainined model from original code used for training methodist. <br>